prestoalvarez/celestia-zkevm-hl-testnet/hyperlane/README.md

 4. Select `No` for the trusted relayer ism.
 5. Select `Native` from the token list.

 Deploy the Warp contract using the `hyperlane` CLI.
 Provide the flag `--symbol ETH` to refer to the file created under `deployments/ETH` from the initial step.
-Alternatively provide
 Note, if running the CLI locally against the docker network then you will need to adjust the `rpcUrl` in `registry/chains` to use localhost.
 ```
 hyperlane warp deploy --registry ./hyperlane/registry --warp  --symbol ETH